 BONUS - the two Executive Directors are entitled to a medium-term bonus which is a non-pensionable, performance related cash bonus, payable on achievement of Board specified key performance indicators and personal objectives which include risk management objectives.
-Performance is based on a one-year period with 50% of the payment being deferred equally over the following two years.
+Performance is based on a one-year period with a portion of the payment being deferred equally over the following two years.
 The deferred payment is subject to additional medium term performance objectives.
 Payment is not guaranteed, and the maximum bonus is 20% of basic salary.
-The two Executive Directors have earned 12% of basic salary as reward under this scheme during 2023.
+The two Executive Directors have earned 17% of basic salary as reward under this scheme during 2024.

 PENSIONS - the Executive Directors are entitled to a Group Personal Pension Plan which is available for all colleagues.
 The rate of contribution from the Society differs between the Executive Directors and other colleagues which is not in line with the most recent corporate governance guidelines.
 The contributions paid are 12% for the Chief Executive and 10% for the Finance Director.
 The pension contributions for all colleagues are regularly benchmarked against other organisations in the local area and in the building society sector as part of our review of the total package paid to all colleagues.
 The Board is currently satisfied that the total packages are set at a level which allows the Society to attract a high quality of colleague at all levels.
-In 2023, the Society introduced an improved pension contribution for employees which paid up to 8% from the Society.
+In 2024, the Society introduced an improved pension contribution for colleagues which paid up to 9% from the Society.
 This reduced the gap between contributions made for Executives and other colleagues.
-The Society is committed to further reducing this gap over time and from March 2024 it will pay up to 9%.
+The Society has been committed to reducing this gap over time and from March 2025 it will pay up to 10%, which will make for closer alignment between the Executive Directors and other colleagues.